paudan/glassdoor-review-scraper/README.md

 1. Navigate to McDonald's Glassdoor page and sort reviews ascending by date.
 2. Find the first page with a review from 2010, which happens to be [page 13](https://www.glassdoor.com/Reviews/McDonald-s-Reviews-E432_P13.htm?sort.sortType=RD&sort.ascending=true).
 3. Send the command to the script:

 `python main.py --headless --start_from_url --limit 9999 --max_date 2010-12-31 --url "https://www.glassdoor.com/Reviews/McDonald-s-Reviews-E432_P13.htm?sort.sortType=RD&sort.ascending=true"`

 If there's demand for it, we can automate this process to provide a simple interface for filtering by date.

+### Example 3
+Suppose you want to get entries from the list of companies in file `list_companies.csv`.
+Data for each company will be output to separate file which will be named according to the `name` column in CSV file.
+To do this, execute the following command:

+`python main.py --headless --multiple-url list_companies.csv --limit 1000`